ablomm/ablomm-cpu/README.md

 ![ablomm_ghost](https://github.com/user-attachments/assets/490bea8d-e06b-4051-b459-b5ccc5217a4f)

-This project contains a fully functioning 32-bit CPU written in SystemVerilog and an assembler for said CPU written in Rust.
+This project contains a fully-functioning 32-bit CPU written in SystemVerilog and an assembler for said CPU written in Rust.

 The CPU can be simulated with Verilator or Icarus Verilog.

 I have not synthesized it or ran it on an FPGA (because I don't have one right now), but it should all be synthesizable.

+The syntax of the assembly language is heavily inspired by C and JavaScript.

 ## Contents